200+ Travel Agent Rates, 2023 [+PDF Download]

 17. Hilton Grand Vacations

-Additionally, there's a 2-room booking limit with Hyatt's Travel Agent rates.
+There's a 2-room booking limit with Hyatt travel agent rates.
 However, they do not cap the number of room nights if the rate is available.

 Here's how to book Hyatt's travel agent rates: